-AP: Miami Dolphins Players Who Protest During Anthem Might Be Suspended
+NFL, Players Agree To Temporarily Halt Enforcement Of Anthem Protest Rules

-Under the Miami Dolphins' team policy, players who protest the national anthem on the field could face fines and/or suspensions for up to four games, according to a new report from The Associated Press.
+The new league policy requiring athletes and staff to "stand and show respect for the flag and the Anthem" on the field was announced in May.

-The wire service cites an internal team document, not released to the public, that was provided to the AP by an anonymous source.
-Only one sentence in the nine-page document addresses the anthem.
+The AP's earlier story cited an anonymous source for the Miami Dolphins document, which amounted to only one sentence in a nine-page document addresses the anthem issue.

-"It classifies anthem protests under a large list of 'conduct detrimental to the club,' all of which could lead to a paid or unpaid suspension, a fine or both," the AP writes.
-The policy was issued this week, the AP says.
+"It classifies anthem protests under a large list of 'conduct detrimental to the club,' all of which could lead to a paid or unpaid suspension, a fine or both," the AP wrote.
+The policy was issued this week, according to the wire service.
+Protests in the locker room are not prohibited.

 A team source tells NPR's Tom Goldman that all NFL teams were required to submit rules about the anthem before players reported to training camp — which for the Dolphins was on Wednesday.
 The source indicated that the team has not made a final decision about how to handle anthem protests.